Restrainite/RestrainiteMod/README.md

   - You should use this by enabling then disabling in the next frame.
 Think of it like an impulse.
   - Keeping it enabled does not prevent the user from rescaling themselves, and will only prevent other items from using this.
 - `Prevent Leaving Anchors`: Prevents the user from leaving any anchor themselves.
+- `Prevent Movement`: Prevent the user being able to move around via VR controller or keyboard.
+- `Prevent Turning`: Prevent the user from turning his body via VR controller or look around via mouse or keyboard.
+The user is still able to look around in VR by turning his head.
+Turning can't be restricted for Gamepad users.

 ## Installation